Ataco, El Salvador

 What do expats find most challenging?

 "Expats in Ataco often find the language barrier to be the most challenging aspect of the local culture, as Spanish is the primary language spoken and not everyone is fluent in English.
 The slower pace of life can also be a challenge for those accustomed to a faster, more hectic lifestyle.
 Additionally, adjusting to the local cuisine, which is heavily based on corn, beans, and local fruits and vegetables, can be difficult for some.
 The lack of certain amenities and services that they might be used to in their home countries, such as high-speed internet or advanced healthcare facilities, can also pose challenges.
-Lastly, understanding and adapting to local customs and traditions, which may be very different from their own, can be a significant challenge for expats," wrote one member in Ataco.
+Lastly, understanding and adapting to local customs and traditions, which may be very different from their own, can be a significant challenge for expats," said one expat who made the move to Ataco.

 Is there a lot of crime in Ataco?